Galicia | Brittany Ferries

 Galicia Fast Facts

-Usual route: Portsmouth [GB] - Santander [ES] / Portsmouth [GB] - Cherbourg [FR] | Current operator: Brittany Ferries |
+Current Operator: Brittany Ferries | Current Route: Portsmouth [GB] - Santander [ES] / Portsmouth [GB] - Cherbourg [FR] |

-Passenger capacity: 1015 (plus 85 crew) | Vehicle capacity: 3,100 lane metres or 155 trailers |
+Passenger Capacity: 1015 (plus 85 crew) | Vehicle Capacity: 3,100 lane metres, 155 trailers, or an equivalent number of passenger vehicles and freight units |

 Overview of Galicia

 GALICIA is a Brittany Ferries Ro-Pax ferry which was completed in China during 2020.
 She is the first of three similar E-Flexer class ferries being built for Stena RoRo in China for charter to Brittany Ferries.
-Brittany Ferries intends to base her at Portsmouth to service the routes from there to Santander and Cherbourg.

 The company has previously stated that she was ordered as a replacement for BAIE DE SEINE in the fleet.
 That ship was returned to owners DFDS earlier in 2020 and has re-adopted her previous name SIRENA SEAWAYS.